Reforestum/dynamic-world/README.md

 pip install dynamic-world
 ```

+An external C library is required as well: [GDAL](https://gdal.org/download.html).
+The [Dockerfile](./Dockerfile) already has GDAl installed.
+If working locally, an easy way to install it is by running `conda install -c conda-forge gdal`

+## Google Earth Engine authentication

+This package runs computation on Earth Engine and needs to be authenticated beforehand.
+See the [authentication](https://developers.google.com/earth-engine/guides/python_install#authentication) from a Jupyter notebook, or alternatively using a [private key](https://developers.google.com/earth-engine/guides/service_account#use-a-service-account-with-a-private-key) creating a [service account](https://developers.google.com/earth-engine/guides/service_account).

 ## Usage

 Given a Forest (defined as a directory with some configuration files, see bellow), this package retrieves statistics and images of it.